Beardrop2/Zoomy-Zodiacs/DEV_SETUP.md

 The pre-commit configuration is located in .pre-commit-config.yaml

+The pre-commit python package should have been installed (executable on your machine and available on path) by pdm.
+The install step below refers to installing the git hooks to run before committing according to the pre-commit configuration in .pre-commit-config.yaml

 ## Steps

 <!-- tested on Windows machine with pdm powershell subshell.
 I can't think of a reason this wouldn't work as long as the pre-commit executable is in path, so I don't think a testing log is necessary -->